-I teach needs-led approach with Embodied Mindful Yoga and Mindfulness, Yin and Restorative Yoga, Somatic and functional movement, Inner Relationship Focusing, Embodied Wisdom Coaching as well as Thai Yoga Massage Therapy and Myofascial Release.
+I teach integrative and needs-led approach with Embodied Mindful Yoga and Mindfulness, Yin and Restorative Yoga, Somatic and functional movement, Inner Relationship Focusing, Embodied Wisdom Coaching as well as Thai Yoga Massage Therapy with Myofascial Release.

 I specialise in working with clients privately and in our sessions I bring together different modalities in response to client’s needs and their wishes.

-The essence of my teaching is to guide you to listen deeply within with kindness and compassion to your own Body Wisdom, to create inner self-trust and confidence to allow you to move forward with ease and joy.
+The essence of my teaching is to guide you to listen deeply within with kindness and compassion to your own Embodied Wisdom, to create inner self-trust and confidence to allow you to move forward with ease and joy.